 Have you selected the proper time range in New Relic APM?

 Are you looking on the right page?
-E.g. you may be searching web transactions but you had selected Non-Web transactions in UI.
+E.g. you may be searching web transactions but had selected Non-Web transactions in UI.

 Are the performance measures consistent?

-As far as you are using the same machine specification to run different scenarios, the stats will be consistent.
+Assuming you are using the same machine specification to run different scenarios, the stats will be consistent.

 If you are using AB or Siege, always use the same number of connections to simulate the same request load on a node.